Spanking Is Physical Abuse, Study Shows

 More data has emerged suggesting spanking is both ineffective and harmful to kids.
 A study published in the Journal of Pediatrics has revealed that kids who are spanked have behavioral issues similar to children who have been neglected and abused.
 And the researchers are making a call for change.

-“The question we need to consider when we talk about spanking is, how should we define hitting that’s okay?” explains Julie Ma, Ph.D., lead researcher of the study and a professor of social work at the University of Michigan-Flint.
+“The question we need to consider when we talk about spanking is, how should we define hitting that’s okay?” says Julie Ma, Ph.D., lead researcher of the study and a professor of social work at the University of Michigan-Flint.
 “If spanking is not physical abuse, how do we define it?
 The line we’re trying to draw is theoretically impossible.”

 Ma and her team set out to understand the effects of spanking as compared to adverse childhood experiences, or ACEs.
 As defined by the Centers for Disease Control and Prevention (CDC), ACEs are forms of child maltreatment that include physical abuse, neglect, and exposure to family violence, substance abuse, and mental health issues.
 ACEs are tracked by the CDC as a measure of community health because they increase the likelihood a child will engage in violence or drug abuse, or suffer mental health issues themselves.